-This course is designed for students to acquire basic principles of nutrition, behavioral analysis and exercise and apply them to the development and implementation of their weight management plan.
-This course explores weight management without "diet'.
-It has an experiential format.
+This course explores weight management without diet and exercise as a lifestyle choice.
+It is designed for students to acquire the basic principles for understanding nutrition and fitness principles, by utilizing behavioral analysis and application of the results, to develop and implement individualized weight management plans.
 (Prerequisites: None).
 (3 C).